Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 These are brokers that many people are using in Switzerland.
 And they are the cheapest brokers that I was able to find.

-All of these brokers give you access to many stock exchanges.
+All of these brokers give you access to many stocks and ETFs.
 You will have to pay the Swiss Stamp Tax Duty with all Swiss brokers, so we will ignore it in our comparisons because it would be the same anyway.

 I will start by comparing several individual fees of each broker.
 And then, I will run through some scenarios to see more in detail which is best.